akashkau1224/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Akash's Changes to the Scraper

+I changed this scraper to instead scrape for the top article in the opinions section.
+I did this because I thought it would be interesting to see overtime what people at Penn debate about.
+Is it mostly politics, dating, sports, etc?
+I specifically changed the central script.py file to have a different base URL (https://www.thedp.com/section/opinion) to reflect the opinions page.
+I also changed the HTML that the script will match for.
+Now it will match the first \<a\> tag's text that has an \<h3\> tag as a direct parent with the class "standard-link".
+In these more specific pages on the Daily Pennsylvanian, I found this matches the first article on the page.

+## Cron Syntax Schedule Explanation

+How I understand the cron syntax is the first field specifies the minute of every hour that the script will run.
+The second field specfies the hour of the day that the script will run.
+The third field specifies the day of the month the script will run.
+THe fourth field specifies the month of the year the script will run.
+The fifth field specifies the day of the week the script will run.
+In this case we have a couple asterisks, and this means it will run for every day/month/etc. for that specific time block.
+If we want to do multiple times in a specific time block, we can specifiy this with comma separated values.